Schufa: Germany's credit score system

 Your Schufa score decides whether you get an apartment, a phone contract, or a credit card.
 Here is how it works, how to build it, and how to avoid common mistakes.

-Last updated: March 2026
+Last updated: May 2026

-What Is the Schufa?
+What is the Schufa?

 The Schufa (Schutzgemeinschaft fur allgemeine Kreditsicherung) is Germany's primary credit reporting agency.
 It collects data about your financial behavior and calculates a score that indicates your creditworthiness.
 Think of it as Germany's equivalent of credit bureaus like Experian, Equifax, or CIBIL.